Farmhouse Fall Decor Home Tour

 How To Decorate for Fall on a Budget

-I topped my mantel with a lantern, some small faux pumpkins and gourds, and a wooden farmhouse styled tray.
+This DIY mantel was topped with a lantern, some small faux pumpkins and gourds, a vintage crock, and a wooden farmhouse styled tray.

-The wreath is a simple and cheap coffee filter wreath (tutorial here).
+The wreath is a simple to make and very inexpensive coffee filter wreath (tutorial here).

 Inside the fireplace, I placed some mums that were a birthday gift from my middle son (he knows me so well!) into an upcycled seagrass basket and placed that on top of an old drawer for added height.

-Next to the fireplace I draped a comfy throw over the chair and topped that with a pillow I made from a kitchen towel and an old button-down shirt (tutorial coming soon!).
+Next to the fireplace, a comfy throw is draped over a chair and topped with a pillow made from a kitchen towel and an old button-down shirt.

-The next room I want to share is my dining room.
-I went simple this year for the dining room and am using another pop crate and more mums for the centerpiece.
-I added some burlap to the crate to cover up the planter and that will also make it easy to remove for watering those mums…they get thirsty especially indoors.
+Burlap was added to the crate to cover up the planter and that will also make it easy to remove for watering those mums...they get thirsty especially indoors.

 SHOP THE LOOK